glasser/vote.davidglasser.net/content/post/201811-candidates.md

 Democrat vs Republican.

-## Insurance Commissioner: Ricardo Lara?
+## Insurance Commissioner: Ricardo Lara

 Apparently Poizner was reasonably respected the last time he held this job as a Republican, and he was pretty non-partisan about it.
 And maybe he has a better